New Project for the Environmental Artist Michael Singer

 The final days of the project are spent carefully inspecting both pieces and the entire gallery with last minute details such as light sanding of the marble surface to clean it of all dirt and finger prints, repairing wood surfaces that are slightly damaged in storage, and cleaning the gallery space.

 The project was completed on time with a few days to spare.
-We always put a lot of long days in at the beginning in case of emergencies and to avoid crises at the end.
-When projects like this are completed without any surprises, it’s so enjoyable.
+We always put a lot of long days in at the beginning in case of emergencies.
+When projects like this are completed without any surprises, it's so enjoyable.